System Overview

 .index("by_rootId", ["rootId"])

-Purpose: Workflow coordination and task hierarchies
+Purpose: Workflow coordination with cross-space delegation

 Size: Small